smcpeak/print-clang-ast/doc/ASTsForTemplates.rst

     * Instantiation: `Diagram: Class template contains ordinary function: Instantiation`_
     * Explicit specialization: `Diagram: Class template contains ordinary function: Explicit specialization`_
     * Partial specialization: No syntax for this in C++.
+    * Explicit member specialization: Not applicable (not a template).
     * Class scope specialization: Not applicable (not a template).

   * Inner function (method) template: